Economy, Trust, and Corona: The Indonesian Context

-Covid-19 is a global pandemic that affects more than 200 countries worldwide.
+COVID-19 is a global pandemic that affects more than 200 countries worldwide.
 This disease affects not only people’s health and well-being but also the economy.
-Hospitality industry is possibly the one receiving the hardest hit.
-Large events such as concerts, tournaments and conferences have been postponed or even cancelled.
-The same applies to wedding receptions, guided tours abroad and many more.
+The hospitality industry is possibly the one receiving the hardest hit.
+Large events such as concerts, tournaments, and conferences have been postponed or even canceled.
+The same applies to wed receptions, guided tours abroad and many more.
 These cancellations affect various businesses.
 One wedding involves at least five different vendors such as wedding venue, catering, entertainment, bridal and decorations.
-One arranged tour abroad includes accomodation, consumption, tourist attractions and many more.
+One arranged tour abroad includes accommodation, consumption, tourist attractions and many more.
 This domino effect is going to hurt the world’s economy from all sides.
-This impact on economy is going to be especially difficult for developing countries such as Indonesia.
+This impact on the economy is going to be especially difficult for developing countries such as Indonesia.

 Most of the businesses in Indonesia are micro, small and medium enterprises which rely heavily on day-to-day business activities.
-Many people earn money today to feed themselves tomorrow, therefore sharp decline in daily income is intolerable.
-More than twenty five thousand workers were laid off due to COVID-19 up until April 4th, 2020 according to Jakarta official government agency of labor, transmigration and energy.
-Since people are the subject of economy, without people the economy does not run.
+Many people earn money today to feed themselves tomorrow, therefore a sharp decline in daily income is intolerable.
+More than twenty-five thousand workers were laid off due to COVID-19 up until April 4th, 2020 according to Jakarta’s official government agency of labor, transmigration, and energy.
+Since people are the subject of the economy, without people the economy does not run.
 Therefore, as people started to stay home and stop moving, so does the economy.
-The economy was expected to grow at around 5% this year, however the prediction changed to as low as -0.4% in the worst case scenario according to the financial sector stability committee.
-The government has issued formal letters to close down several entertainment related businesses such as spa, cinema, club, karaoke, bar and many others.
-Companies and schools are applying work from home and online learning.
+The economy was expected to grow at around 5% this year, however, the prediction changed to as low as -0.4% in the worst-case scenario according to the financial sector stability committee.
+The government has issued formal letters to close down several entertainment-related businesses such as spa, cinema, club, karaoke, bar, and many others.
+Companies and schools are applying for work from home and online learning.
 These changes in social behavior also changed consumption patterns or spending patterns.
 These changes are not happening in just one country but worldwide.
-Consequently, Coordinating Minister for Maritime and Investment Affairs mentioned that the lose solely from the tourism sector is around 500 million US dollar every month.
-This includes losses experienced by small businesses such as those that produce local crafts and street vendors in and around tourist attractions which are closed not only for foreign visitors but also domestic visitors.
+Consequently, Coordinating Minister for Maritime and Investment Affairs mentioned that the loss solely from the tourism sector is around 500 million US dollars every month.
+This includes losses experienced by small businesses such as those that produce local crafts and street vendors in and around tourist attractions which are closed not only for foreign visitors but also for domestic visitors.